boschresearch/blech-doc/website/content/en/docs/language-evolution/blech-C-interface/env-variables.md

 Environment variables can only be declared in an `activity`.
 Functions can only access environment variables via the parameter list.

-### External read-write C variables are singletons
+## External read-write C variables create singletons

 An external C variable is a global variable, which is in danger to be accessed concurrently via the environment variable.
 While Blech in general prevents this danger by not allowing the declaration of global variables at all, it needs more effort to guarantee this for external C variables.